portsmouth/snelly/docs/API.md

 		float DIELECTRIC_ROUGHNESS(in float roughness, in vec3 X, in vec3 N);

-		// return dielectric specular reflectance (defaults to just return the input UI constant C) vec3 DIELECTRIC_SPECULAR_REFLECTANCE(in vec3 C, in vec3 X, in vec3 N, in vec3 V);

-Optionally, an init function can be provided, which will be called first by each primary ray.
-This is occasionally useful to prepare global variables for use during the succeeding computation for this pixel.```glsl
-	void INIT();```
+		// return dielectric specular reflectance (defaults to just return the input UI constant C) vec3 DIELECTRIC_SPECULAR_REFLECTANCE(in vec3 C, in vec3 X, in vec3 N, in vec3 V);```Optionally, an init function can also be provided, which will be called first by each primary ray.
+This is occasionally useful to prepare global variables for use during the succeeding computation for this pixel.```glsl void INIT();```

 **Kind**: instance method of [<code>Scene</code>](#Scene)